massanf/lookout/README.md

   ```sh
   $ nohup lookout python train.py
   ```
-  This will run `python train.py` in the background even with the browser closed, and you will get a notification when it's cooked & done.
+  This will run `python train.py` in the background even with the terminal closed, and you will get a notification when it's done.

 ## Installation
 ```sh